BreadcrumbAI/BreadcrumbAI.GitHub.io/README.md

 ### Federated Knowledge Repository

-To that goal, we are in the early stages of designing and doing PoCs for the Document Repo [https://github.com/BreadcrumbAI/DocRepo], where we will hold the initial corpus of data to consume.
+To that goal, we are in the early stages of designing and doing PoCs for the [Document Repo](https://github.com/BreadcrumbAI/DocRepo), where we will hold the initial corpus of data to consume.

 What we are looking to build is a fully versioned, fully transparent knowledge